pankaj021/regular-expression-to-dfa/README.md

       ./output

-5. If you follow those steps , it will work on ubuntu machine.
+5. If you follow those steps , it will work on ubuntu machine .
+Please let me know if there doesn't work.

 Apart from all these things , there are many issues with this code .
 I couldn't fix those because of time and other things.

-Still I hope it works in your ways .....
+Still I hope it works fine in your ways .....